balena-io-hardware/fin-info-doc/docs/1.1/embedding.md

----
-title: Embedding the balenaFin in products
+# Embedding the balenaFin in products
-order: 6
-domain: fin
-category: docs
-version: 1.1
----

 ## Labelling